Renting vs buying in the UK

 For many, the choice between mortgage repayments and paying rent hinges on monthly accommodation costs.

-When the average monthly rent creeps close to or even exceeds mortgage repayments, the idea of putting money towards home ownership instead of a landlord's mortgage becomes appealing.
+When the average rent creeps close to or even exceeds mortgage repayments, the idea of putting money towards home ownership instead of a landlord's mortgage becomes appealing.

 However, monthly repayments can change, especially if homeowners don't secure a fixed-rate mortgage.
+If interest rates rise, so can the monthly repayment.

 Renters, on the other hand, face potential rent increases, usually annually, but have the flexibility to move if costs become prohibitive.